amittomar-1/amittomar-1/README.md

 ### Hi there 👋

 My name is Amit Tomar :)
-I am Microsoft Learn student Ambassador, IBM Zambassador, and Amazon AWS student ambassador.
-I am also a community representative of Google Crowdsource.
+I am a Developer Student Club Lead, Microsoft Learn student Ambassador, IBM Zambassador, and Amazon AWS student ambassador.
+I am also an official AWS Community Builder.
+I love to work in the field of Cloud, Voice, Web and Community.

 - 🔭 I’m currently working on -
 1. AWS
 2. Azure
-3. Amazon Alexa and Google Assistance
-4. Machine Learning
+3. Machine Learning
-5. Web development
+4. Web development

 - 💬 Ask me about
 1. AWS